 Noah Goldstein’s, Steve Martin’s (no, not that Steve Martin‘s) and Robert Cialdini’s Yes!

 50 Scientifically Proven Ways to Be Persuasive is a pop psych book, where a bunch of research in psychology is distilled into one readable volume.
 50 scientifically proven ways constitute 50 chapters of the book, longest of which take 7 pages.
-The authors take the position that persuasion is a science, not art, hence with the right approach anybody can become the master in the skill of persuasion.
 The Power Trip.
 'The Great Man' Theory.
 Which Traits Predict Success?
 (The Importance of Grit) What are the causes of success?